mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 `paper_configs` covers the first five categories.

-Per-system settings (temperature, stride, timestep) are recorded in each analysis directory's `*_settings_ref.csv`.
+Per-system settings (temperature, stride, timestep) are recorded in the `*_settings_ref.csv` carried by the analysis stages that need them — `updated_configs/{pressures,rdfs,vdos}/` and the i-PI harness's `ipi_settings_ref.csv`.
+The MD stages take temperature from the system directory name (the `\d+K` in it) and the timestep from the per-system rule above, so they carry no settings file.

 ## Pipeline

-Both trees use the same pipeline names:
+Both trees use the same stage names, but the paper tree is not complete:

 ```
 md_production/   NVT MD production runs for every model/system pair.